 We found 7 geriatricians who accept Medicare near Spartanburg, SC.

-Dr. Haritha Boppana is a physician who specializes in hospital medicine (hospitalist) and geriatrics (elderly care).
-Dr. Boppana studied medicine at Osmania Medical College.
-She trained at Interfaith Medical Center for residency.
-She takes Medicare insurance.
-She is affiliated with Regional HealthPlus.
+Dr. Haritha Boppana practices hospital medicine (hospitalist) and geriatrics (elderly care).
+Dr. Boppana graduated from Osmania Medical College.
+Her residency was performed at Interfaith Medical Center.
+She honors Medicare insurance.
+She is professionally affiliated with Regional HealthPlus.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity